xdssio/spoonbill/readme.md

 ## Usage

-All the classes have the same interface, so you can use them interchangeably.
+All classes have the same interface, so you can use them interchangeably.

-* The *strict* argument is used to control if to encode the keys and values with cloudpickle or keep original behavior. if strict is False, any key and value can be used, otherwise it depends on the backend.
+* The `strict` argument is used to control whether to encode the keys and values with cloudpickle or keep original behavior.
+If `strict=False`, any key and value can be used, otherwise it depends on the backend.

 ## APIs